About the Church

 Marshall Morton is a Chicago native who has lived in Virginia since the age of 9.
 Marshall is a graduate of the University of Virginia and served four years in the U.S. Navy.
 Thirty years ago, he and his wife Caroline joined Grace and Holy Trinity after his career moved the family from a small southwest town in Georgia.
 Marshall has served the church in numerous capacities including strategic planning, fundraising / generosity, a Capital Campaign and as a member of a previous search committee.
 They have two adult children and five grandchildren.

-Nick Sollog, a graduate of Lynchburg College, is a consultant working with Episcopal parishes and schools through the Episcopal Church Foundation.
-A native of Richmond, Nick is active in a variety of professional organizations focusing on fundraising and development.
+Nick Sollog is a lifelong member of Grace and Holy Trinity Church and a Richmond native.
+He is a graduate of Lynchburg College and is the Founder & CEO of The Sollog Group, a fundraising consultant firm.
+He also works with Episcopal parishes and schools through the Episcopal Church Foundation.
 He and his wife Jamie have three sons and are active with young children at Grace and Holy Trinity.
+He has also served on the Vestry, Capital Campaign committee, and the Generosity Committee.

 Kimberly Vullo has been a member of Grace and Holy Trinity for eight years.
 She is a Pennsylvania native and earned both her undergraduate and graduate degrees from Marywood University.
 Kim is a passionate proponent of ending poverty and her volunteer work at the church involved bringing a national expert to the Richmond community and serving as the founding executive director of CirclesRVA.
 By day, Kim works in the healthcare field and is married to Paul Benson.